mdancho84/mdancho84.github.io/_posts/2018-08-07-kaggle-competition-home-credit-default-risk.md

 ### Analysis Strategy (5 min)

-The first 5 minutes were dedicated to mocking up a plan.
+The first 5 minutes were dedicated to mocking up a plan for the competition.
 I began by framing a solution on a piece of scrap paper.

 ![Analysis Strategy Scrap Paper](/assets/2018-08-07-kaggle-credit-risk/strategy_scrap_paper.png)
 <p class="text-center date">Analysis Strategy on Scrap Paper</p>